 Examine the Files

-Within each PDF pattern folder you will find several PDF files.
-To view and print these files you will need a PDF reader installed on your computer.
+Within each PDF pattern folder, you will find several PDF files.
+You will need a PDF reader installed on your computer to view and print these files.
 Many computers will have this reader already but if you do not, you can download the free Adobe Acrobat Reader software here.

 - Read Me First - Read this first!
 This is a small introduction on how to assemble the Print at Home pattern.
 You don't need to print this but it is important to read it and refer to the page layout chart when you are taping together your pattern.

 - Instructions - You can either print these off or you can keep them on your laptop or tablet to refer to while you are sewing.

 - Print at Home (depending on the pattern, there may be one or several of these) - The rest of this tutorial will explain how to print and work with the Print at Home pattern.

 - Projector Grid - This file will be useful to you if you work with a projector at home (rather than printing off your pattern).
 The pattern has been overlaid with a handy 1" grid.